-On December 21, 2007, Dennis M. Oates entered into an employment agreement with the Company related to his service as President and Chief Executive Officer of the Company.
-The employment agreement has an initial term which commences as of January 2, 2008 and continues until December 31, 2008, subject to automatic one-year extensions unless either party elects not to extend the term.
-Mr. Oates will receive an initial annual base salary of \$300,000 per year.
-Mr. Oates also will participate in benefit plans or programs generally offered by the Company to salaried employees.
-Mr. Oates is eligible for variable compensation targeted at 100% of his base salary, with a minimum amount of variable compensation for the 2008 calendar year of \$200,000.
-If Mr. Oates' employment is terminated due to his disability, he will receive 100% of his monthly salary for one month and then 60% of his monthly salary for the next five months.
-If Mr. Oates' employment is terminated by the Company without cause or if Mr. Oates resigns for good reason (which includes following a change of control of the Company), he will be entitled to receive a severance payment equal to his full annual base salary.
+In February 2008, Richard M. Ubinger entered into an employment agreement with the Company related to his service as Vice President of Finance, Chief Financial Officer and Treasurer of the Company.
+The employment agreement has an initial term which commenced as of February 22, 2008 and continues until December 31, 2010, subject to automatic one-month extensions starting on November 1, 2008, and on the first day of each month thereafter the term of the Agreement is extended for one additional month, thereby maintaining a fifteen month term, unless either party elects not to extend the term.
+Mr. Ubinger will receive an initial annual base salary of \$171,000 per year.
+Mr. Ubinger also will participate in benefit plans or programs generally offered by the Company to salaried employees.
+Mr. Ubinger is eligible for variable compensation targeted at 100% of his base salary.
+If Mr. Ubinger's employment is terminated due to his disability, he will receive 100% of his monthly salary for one month and then 60% of his monthly salary for the next five months.
+If Mr. Ubinger's employment is terminated by the Company without cause or if Mr. Ubinger resigns for good reason (which includes following a change of control of the Company), he will be entitled to receive a severance payment equal to his full base pay rate for the remainder of the term of the agreement.